Physical Address

 Inspections typically focus on ensuring the safe operation of a vehicle.
 When it comes to the ABS light, inspectors will check for any warning lights on the dashboard.
 If the ABS light is on, it could indicate a malfunction in the braking system, leading to a failed inspection.
 It’s important to address ABS light concerns promptly to avoid potential issues during the inspection process.

-Consequences of Failing Inspection
+Consequences Of Failing Inspection

 When your car’s ABS light is on, it could potentially result in a failed inspection.
 The consequences of failing a car inspection due to the ABS light being on can be serious, leading to legal implications and costly repairs.